-- Rotate the use of SPECTICLE FLO HERBICIDE or other Group 29 herbicides within a growing season sequence or among growing seasons with different herbicide groups that control the same weeds. - Use tank mixtures with herbicides from a different group if such use is permitted; where information on resistance in target weed species is available, use the ises resistance-prone partner at a rate that will control the target weed(s) equally as well as the more resistance-prone partner.
-Consult your local extension service or nest control advisor if you are unsure as to which active inpredient is currently less grone to resistance. - Adopt an integrated weed-management program for herbicide use that includes souting and uses historical information related to herbicide use, and that considers mechanical control methods, cultural (e.g., timing to favor the turf and not the weeds), biological (weed-competitive - varieties) and other management practices.

-Scout before and after herbicide application to monitor weed populations for early signs of resistance development.
-Indicators of possible herbicide resistance include: 1) failure to control a weed species normally controlled by the herbicide at the dose applied, especially if control is achieved on adjacent weeds; 2) a spreading patch of non-controlled plants of a particular weed species; 3) surviving plants mixed with controlled individuals of the same species.
-If resistance is suspected, prevent weed seed production in the affected area by an alternative her- - bicide from a different group or by a mechanical method.
-Prevent movement of resistant weed seeds to other areas by cleaning equipment.

-If a weed pest population continues to progress after treatment with this product, discontinue use of this product, and switch to another management strategy or herbicide with a different mode of action, if available. - Contact your local extension specialist or certified advisors for additional pesticide resistance-management and/or integrated weed-management recommendations for specific weed biotypes. - For further information or to report suspected resistance contact Bayer CropScience at 1-866-99BAYER (1-866-992-2937).
+- Rotate the use of SPECTICLE FLO HERBICIDE or other Group 29 herbicides within a growing season sequence or among growing seasons with different herbicide groups that control the same weeds. - Use tank mixtures with herbicides from a different group if such use is permitted; where information on resistance in target weed species is available, use the less resistance-prone partner at a rate that will control the target weed(s) equally as well as the more resistance-prone partner.
+Consult your local extension service or pest control advisor if you are unsure as to which active ingredient is currently less prone to resistance. - Adopt an integrated weed-management program for herbicide use that includes socuting and uses historical information related to herbicide use, and that considers mechanical control methods, cultural (e.g., timing to favor the turf and not the weeds), biological (weed-competitive varieties) and other management practices. - Scout before and after herbicide application to monitor weed populations for early signs of resistance development.
+Indicators of possible herbicide resistance include: 1) failure to control a weed species normally controlled by the herbicide at the does applied, especially if control is achieved on adjacent weeds; 2) a spreading patch of non-controlled plants of a particular weed species; 3) surviving plants mixed with controlled individuals of the same species.
+If resistance is suspected, prevent weed seed production in the affect area by an alternative herbicide from a different group or by a mechanical method.
+Prevent movement of resistant weed seeds to other areas by cleaning equipment. - If a weed pest population continues to progress after treatment with this product, discontinue use of this product, and switch to another management strategy or herbicide with a different mode of action, if available. - Contact your local extension specialist or certified advisors for additional pesticide resistance-management and/or integrated weed-management recommendations for specific weed biotypes. - For further information or to report suspected resistance contact Bayer CropScience at 1-866-99BAYER (1-866-992-2937).
 You can also contact your pesticide distributor or university extension specialist to report resistance.

-DIRECTIONS FOR USE OF SPECTICLE FLO HERBICIDE ON TURF
+DIRECTIONS FOR USE OF SPECTICLE FLO HERBICIDE ON TURF Use Restrictions for SPECTICLE FLO HERBICIDE on Turf

-- .
-Do not apply to newly seeded turf. - .
-Do not apply to golf course greens, tees, or collars. - Do not apply to slopes immediately above golf course greens. - .
-Do not apply to weakened turf that requires significant fill-in or recovery.
+- · Do not apply to newly seeded turf. - · Do not apply to golf course greens, tees, or collars. - · Do not apply to slopes immediately above golf course greens. - · Do not apply to weakened turf that requires significant fill-in or recovery.

-USE OF SPECTICLE FLO HERBICIDE ON TURF IN COARSE AND SANDY SOILS nificant quantities of sand, gravel, decomposed granite, and ground cinders.
+USE OF SPECTICLE FLO HERBICIDE ON TURF IN COARSE AND SANDY SOILS

+Soil conditions can affect the tolerance of turf to SPECTICLE FLO HERBICIDE.
+Coarse or sandy soils may allow for downward movement of SPECTICLE FLO HERBICIDE into the root zone and cause significant root damage and phytotoxicity.
+Coarse soils, for example, may include significant quantities of sand, gravel, decomposed granite, and ground cinders.
 Prior to application of SPECTICLE FLO HERBICIDE in these soils, confirm texture with a soil test.
 Turf grown in soil exceeding 80% sand or 20% gravel may be at risk.
 Low rate multiple applications of SPECTICLE FLO HERBICIDE may reduce the risk on these soils.
 Refer to use rates for the 'Split Application Programs' section of this label.
+If SPECTICLE FLO HERBICIDE is to be apolied on these soils. evaluate turf tolerance in treated soils prior to a large scale application.